Nethercutt–Richards family: Business

 Merle Norman founded Merle Norman Cosmetics in 1931 during the Great Depression by opening her first studio in Santa Monica, California.
 The company expanded to a retail chain and encompassed dozens of studio outlets across the contiguous United States, most of which were owned by women.
 The company was headquartered at the Merle Norman Building until the 1950s.
 The company further expanded to thousands of outlets throughout North America, Europe, and Asia becoming a centi-million dollar operation.
 In 1969, the company went public on the American Stock Exchange and sold 400,000 shares at $25.
 In 1974, the family bought back all the public stock and the company reverted to being privately held.

-They owned a chemistry laboratory in the 1970s and a luxury restaurant named Boison's near the Las Vegas Strip in the later 20th century.
+They also owned a chemistry laboratory in the 1970s and a luxury restaurant named Boison's near the Las Vegas Strip in the later 20th century.